Builditluc/wiki-tui/docs/contributing/index.md

 If you have found a bug or experienced a crash while using wiki-tui, we encourage you to file an issue.
 When filing a bug or crash report, please make sure to select and fill out the correct issue template.
 If you're not sure what to include in your report, take a look at other bug or crash reports, as well as issues labeled "good first issue," for guidance.
-If your still unsure how to write the report, it's okay to go ahead and submit it anyway.
-We will be happy to help you out and ask for furhter information as needed.
+If you are still unsure how to write the report, it's okay to go ahead and submit it anyway.
+We will be happy to help you out and ask for further information as needed.
 Thank you for helping us improve wiki-tui!

 You can create a new issue [over here](https://github.com/Builditluc/wiki-tui/issues/new/choose) and some good first issues can be found